 Our mission is to bridge research and practice.

 Our center translates a real-world problem from the community into a set of quantitative research questions and engages experts across disciplines to solve them.
 Through coordination, we help each team produce outputs that are both publishable in their field and can be used by another team.
 We then integrate these disparate findings into a solution for the community.

-Please mark your calendars for April 16-18, 2021.
-Academics and practitioners are invited to come to campus to learn more about general mechanism design theory in relation to topics of foster care, refugee resettlement, low-incoming housing, and criminal justice.
+Please mark your calendars for April 15-17, 2021.
+Academics and practitioners are invited to join us virtually to learn more about general mechanism design theory in relation to topics of foster care, refugee resettlement, low-incoming housing, and criminal justice.